 d.
 List of UE IDs (e.g. GPSIs or External Group ID) identifying the UEs subscribed with a localized service.

-Editor's note: The exchange between the Localised Service Provider or the SNPN providing access to localized service and the HPLMN or the subscribed SNPN acting as Credentials Holder is FFS.
+NOTE: How HPLMN or subscribed SNPN obtains the information above as part of the localized service agreements is out of 3GPP scope.